lucaferri/eztimedobjects/README.md

 eztimedobjects extension for eZ Publish
 ========================================

-An extension that enable users to manage timed pubblication and expiration of the objects inside eZ Publish.
+This extension enables users to manage timed pubblication and expiration of the objects inside eZ Publish.

-This extension enable the user to choose which classes have to be publish through this workflow and which are the date attributes to use to establish publish and expire dates.
+The extension allows users to choose which classes have to be publish through this workflow and which are the date attributes to use to get publish and expire dates.

 Prerequisites
 -------------

-PHP 5 / eZP 4.4+ / MySQL
+PHP 5.3+
+eZ Publish 4.4+ / 5.0+ (Legacy stack)
+MySQL 5
 See INSTALL for installation details